WhisperRT -- Turning Whisper into a Causal Streaming Model: Efficiency

 \subsection{KV-Cache: Decoder}

-The decoder incorporates two distinct attention mechanisms: self-attention and cross-attention—each with its own KV-cache policy.
+The decoder incorporates two distinct attention mechanisms: self-attention and cross-attention, each with its own KV-cache policy.

-\paragraph{Cross-Attention KV-Cache} As discussed in Section~\ref{section:encoder-kv-cache} and formalized in Theorem~\ref{theorem:causal-representations}, encoder outputs corresponding to past acoustic frames are independent of future inputs.
+\paragraph{Cross-Attention KV-Cache} As discussed in Section~\ref{section:encoder-kv-cache} and formalized in Property 2 in the supplementary material, encoder outputs corresponding to past acoustic frames are independent of future inputs.
 Therefore, when a new audio chunk arrives, the decoder computes $\K$ and $\V$ values only for this new chunk.
 Previously processed chunks are stored and reused.
 The dot product between the new query and the cached key-value pairs is then calculated as usual.
-This mechanism defines the cross-attention KV-cache and enables significant computational savings during streaming.

 \paragraph{Self-Attention KV-Cache} In contrast to cross-attention cache, caching self-attention activations in the decoder is less straightforward.
 This is due to the dynamic nature of the decoder's input embeddings: each buffer update introduces new acoustic information, which alters the decoder’s context and thus the token embeddings.